-The other thing he wants to say is that he gets blackout drunk and he can't say if he did the murders or not; he has no memory but he really doesn't know.
+The other thing Sean wants to explain is that he gets blackout drunk and he can't say if he did the murders or not; he has no memory but he really doesn't know.
 John is so relieved!
 That's practically an admission!
 On all of them!
-I think Jody's smarter than that, though, the murders were so clearly thought out in advance, and you can't really be blackout drunk, do something, then get blackout drunk and do the same thing again; I mean, if Girl on a Train was good for anything (not much else, for me, sorry), it was the information that when in a blackout, you don't make new memories.
+I think Jodie's smarter than that, though, the murders were so clearly thought out in advance, and you can't really be blackout drunk, do something, then get blackout drunk and do the same thing again; I mean, if Girl on a Train was good for anything (not much else, for me, sorry), it was the information that when in a blackout, you don't make memories.
 It's not that you've forgotten them, and can only retrieve them in a state of ANOTHER blackout, it's that you can't make them.
 So.
 There.
 Science via fiction.

-Catherine and Clare are visiting in the morning, Catherine's tired of sleeping on the porch, but figures that as soon as she stops, the Knesevices will swoop in.
+Catherine and sister Clare (Siobhan Finneran) are visiting in the morning, Catherine's tired of sleeping on the porch, but figures that as soon as she stops, the Knesevices will swoop in.
 Actually, it's Frances that will be popping 'round shortly, but I'd completely forgotten the traffickers.
 Oh and Catherine has made that connection and hey!
 Frances can't firebomb Catherine without hurting Ryan, they all sleep upstairs and all her skulking about outside would have shown her that.
 Hmm

-Back at the office, Jody is pondering and John is probing.
+Back at the office, Jodie is pondering and John is probing.
 She is certain Vicky is a different case, and I am still quite worried for her safety, however well connected she is.
 Their lead comes in; CPS is going ahead and charging Sean with all four.
 Jody presses about Vicky Fleming; she's really unconvinced.

 Jody formally charges Sean and go through his rights again; he cries and swears he didn't do it, but we mostly just see John's face.